spike0en/Tetris_Archive/README.md

 - **[luk1337](https://github.com/luk1337/oplus_archive)**: For pioneering the use of AOSP's OTA extraction tool, which enabled the extraction of incremental OTA updates.
 - **[arter97](https://github.com/arter97/nothing_archive)**: For adapting the same for Nothing Phone (2).
+- **[LukeSkyD](https://github.com/LukeSkyD)**: For maintaining his [Nothing Phone (1) - Repo](https://xdaforums.com/t/nothing-phone-1-repo-nos-ota-img-guide-root.4464039/), which served as a reference for earlier build versions of the device while maintaining this archive.
 - **[Re*Index.(ot_inc)](https://github.com/reindex-ot)**: For providing the Japanese translation, helping make the repository accessible to a wider audience.

 ---